aco950/aws-cloud-prac-notes/condensed_notes.md

        utilization, and get a unified view of operational health.
      - Set alarms, visualize metrics.

+   - CloudTrail
+     - Enables governance, compliance, operational auditing, and risk auditing of your AWS account.
+     - Benefits:
+       - Simplified compliance
+       - Visibility into user and resource activity.
+       - Security analysis and troubleshooting.
+       - Security automation.

+   - CloudWatch vs CloudTrail:
+     - CloudWatch reports on application logs and metrics, while CloudTrail logs provide you specific information on what occured in your AWS account.
+     - CloudTrail focuses more on API calls made in your AWS account, (who made the request, the services used, the actions performed, parameters for the actions, and the response elements returned by the AWS service).

    - CloudFront
      - CDN (Content Delivery Network).
      - Securely delivers data, videos, applications and APIs to